Jon Arbuckle: Personality

-Jon has a longstanding crush on Garfield's veterinarian, Dr. Liz Wilson.
+Since 2006, Jon has been in a relationship with Garfield's veterinarian, Dr. Liz Wilson.
 Although she has a deadpan, sardonic persona, she finds Jon's outlandish and goofball behavior endearing on occasion.
-Jon often attempts to ask her out on a date but rarely succeeds, usually due to his lack of fashion sense, with Garfield making fun of his failure as a result; however, in an extended story arc from June 20 to July 29, 2006, Liz finally admitted she was in love with him and became his girlfriend from that point on.
+Before they began dating, Jon often attempted to pursue Liz romantically, at worst (and in most cases) comically failing in his attempts to do so and at best getting her to go out with him once but ultimately failing to get Liz to continue the relationship beyond an initial date; however, in an extended story arc from June 20 to July 29, 2006, Liz finally admitted she was in love with him and the two have remained in a relationship since.
 As early as 1982, Davis had suggested he would eventually bring Jon and Liz together as a couple.